TRT: Separating Myths And Truths

 Only about 5 percent of the five million men in the U.S. with low testosterone levels are receiving testosterone replacement therapy.
 Online TRT clinics and the ability to buy testosterone injections online make treatment more accessible to most men.
 Most physicians agree that more clinical studies are necessary to evaluate further any relationship between cardiovascular disease and testosterone replacement therapy.
 Nevertheless, the adverse health effects of low testosterone are well known and in many men, the risk versus benefits analysis favors testosterone supplementation.
 (Ludlow, 2015).

 Dr. Ludlow (2016) cautions that there are many “fly-by-night” places popping up in strip malls.
 Men need to be careful.
 Clinics that are not following the standard of care for diagnosis and treatment should be avoided.
 A combination of low testosterone symptoms and two testosterone values drawn in the morning after fasting overnight that indicate low testosterone levels should be the threshold for diagnosis.
 A questionnaire such as the Androgen Deficiency in the Aging Male (ADAM) can be helpful in identifying the symptoms of low testosterone levels.
 Blood tests and symptom questionnaires are helpful, but not perfect.
-Interpretation by an experienced health care professional is essential for an accurate diagnosis.
+Interpretation by an experienced healthcare professional is essential for an accurate diagnosis.

-A thorough history and physical exam is necessary to rule out other contributing diseases and discuss each man’s risk versus benefits profile.
+A thorough history and physical exam are necessary to rule out other contributing diseases and discuss each man’s risk versus benefits profile.
 Finally, a frank discussion about contraindications to testosterone replacement therapy will ensure that men know the risks if they are not candidates for TRT or testosterone injections and seek to buy them online from a clinic or pharmacy that does not require a prescription.

 Reputable clinics, such as Invigor Medical, that specialize in men’s health are staffed with board-certified physicians who are licensed in your state.
 These healthcare professionals follow the guidelines of the American Urological Association when diagnosing and treating low-T. You can expect that a comprehensive blood panel will be the first step when you see a physician followed by a thorough medical history and a frank discussion on the risks and benefits of testosterone replacement therapy.

 The medical exam and diagnosis are the first step.
 Buying TRT, such as testosterone injections, online requires a prescription.
-U.S. based pharmacies following the rules and regulations for prescribing testosterone require a prescription.
+U.S.-based pharmacies following the rules and regulations for prescribing testosterone require a prescription.